0x23/nmWave-Interferometer/README.md

 NEW: FreeCAD models of the new design are now online, take a look!

 <img src="images/FreeCAD-Model.jpg" alt="Laser Hazard" width="80%"/>

+## Beam Splitter

+The Beam splitter is made from regular float glass with a thickness of about 6 mm.
+It does not requre any coatings and uses the inherent reflectivity of glass surfaces.
+It is ground to size using a diamond wetstone and a series of 3D printed jigs.
+The models for 3d printing can be found here:

 ## Laser Diodes